1. This Society shall be known as the “ASSOCIATION OF SINGAPORE PATENT ATTORNEYS” hereinafter referred to as “ASPA”.

 9.11 At all meetings of ASPA and of the Committee each Ordinary Member of ASPA or the Committee as the case may be shall have one vote.

 9.12 The Committee shall be elected at alternate Annual General Meetings for a term of 2 years.

 9.13 Nominations for the positions in the Committee shall be proposed and seconded by any two members by submitting the nomination form to the Secretary two weeks before the Annual General Meeting and election will follow on a simple majority vote of the members.
-All office-bearers may be re-elected to the Committee provided that the Treasurer cannot be re-elected to the same or related post for a consecutive term of office.
+All office-bearers may be re-elected to the Committee provided that the Treasurer cannot be re-elected to the same or a related post for two consecutive terms of office.

 9.14 Election will be by a secret ballot.
 In the event of a tie, a lot shall be drawn to determine who shall be the successful candidate unless the contesting candidate(s) withdraw in favour of one of themselves.